SumiSastri/dev-blogs/docs/local-environment/part1-the-local-environment.md

 The Unix scripting language - Bash scripting, is called a low-level scripting language because it interacts directly with the kernel via a series of scripts, or commands, that execute and perform certain tasks within an OS.
 The terminal is the gateway to the kernel and the Linux OS.

 Once you are familiar with the CLI and computer shells, you can write your first scripts and look at the tooling checklist for guidance.
-Stallings, et al, [7] provide a detailed insight into Bash scripting and its use cases.
+Stallings, et al.,  [7] provide a detailed insight into Bash scripting and its use cases.

 With every organisation you join customising of your work laptop will be an important first step to controlling your workflow, and investing time in learning these fundamentals is time well spent!